-Net loss and comprehensive loss for the year ended December 31, 2019 decreased compared to the year ended December 31, 2018, as the Company reduced expenditures while pursuing additional financing.
+Net loss and comprehensive loss for the year ended December 31, 2020 increased compared to the year ended December 31, 2019, as the Company incurred an increase of expenditures primarily related to its exploration drilling program at Pinaya and increase in professional fees related to legal proceedings (as discussed in the "Risk Factors" section of this MD&A).

-Total assets increased in the year ended December 31, 2019 compared to the year ended December 31, 2018 due to increased cash at the end of 2019, as the Company received US\$2.15 million (\$2.83 million) in cash from the Promissory Note with HPX.
+Total assets decreased in the year ended December 31, 2020 compared to the year ended December 31, 2019 due to decreased cash at the end of 2020, compared to the end of 2019, as the Company received US\$2.15 million (\$2.83 million) in cash from a promissory note with HPX in December 2019.